thenativeweb/try-catch-expression/README.md

 );
 ```

-The variable `result` will then either contain the return value of the first
+The variable `result` will then either contain the return value of the try
 function, in case it succeeds, or alternatively the default value returned from
-the second function.
-Any error thrown in the error handler will be passed
+the catch function.
+Any error thrown in the catch function will be passed
 through to the enclosing scope.

 There are also `tryCatchFinally` and `tryFinally` available: